-A panel of Challenge Reviewers is responsible for scoring team performance in each challenge and for each submission.
-The Reviewers will have expertise related to the content they are responsible for evaluating.
-The panel will include diverse backgrounds that allow the Reviewers to evaluate performance from a variety of angles.
+A panel of Contest Reviewers is responsible for scoring team performance in each contest and for each submission.
+The reviewers will have expertise related to the content they are responsible for evaluating.
+The panel will include diverse backgrounds that allow the reviewers to evaluate performance from a variety of angles.

-Prize Administrators will ensure that, to the extent possible, Reviewers will not:
+Prize Administrators will ensure that reviewers will not: